Trashpanda70/Pokemon-Game/README.md

 - Added custom music for Darkrai, Latios/Latias, Galandart, Celebi, The Champion Battle, Team Russia Battles, and more
     - I cannot make music because I simply do not know anything about it, see the credits file for full credits on Music, Sprites, and other game functions/details
     - On a side note, most music is taken from generations 4 and 5, with some from 6, 7, and 8 (if 8 is sword and shield idk I have one song from there)
 - There will be items that will replace the HM's you earn from gyms.
 These items will be unlocked after you've already gotten the HM, so HM's will not be useless.
 I plan on making the move deleter accessible early in the game for convenience (Surely I wont forget I said this).
 - Honey trees will not have a waiting time, the encounter will be instant
-- In case you didn't pick up on it, all Pokemon will be catchable without trade with other players (Wondertrade might be needed though.
-Again, more on that later)

 ### Changes to Previous Pokemon
 #### Slaking